 So long as the payment levels are differentiated appropriately, FIT policies can increase development in a number of different technology types over a wide geographic area.
 At the same time, they can contribute to local job creation and increased clean energy development in a variety of different technology sectors.

 FIT policies are successful around the world, notably in Europe.
-This suggests that they will continue to grow in importance in the United States, especially as evidence mounts about their effectiveness as framework for promoting renewable energy development and job creation.
+Currently there are six U.S. states (California, Hawaii, Maine, Oregon, Vermont, and Washington) that mandate FITs or similar programs.
+A few other states also have utilities with voluntary FITs.
+There is growing interest in FIT programs in the United States, especially as evidence mounts about their effectiveness as framework for promoting renewable energy development and job creation.

 Some of the benefits and impacts of FIT policies include: